 4.1 Developer Guidelines

-Please follow these guidelines when submitting code.
+Please follow the slf4j manual when creating log statements within code.
+Also read the FAQ on performance, when creating log statements.
 Patch reviewers will look for the following:

 4.1.1 Logging at the Right Level